ho-nl/vagrant-development-box/README.md

 Using xdebug with the `php` CLI command can be done using the `phpd` alias which is set up to load the `xdebug.so` module.

+See https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc for a plugin to easily set the debugging cookie in Google Chrome.

 # Magento 2 configuration

 ## env.php